rajdeep/proton/README.md

 ## License

 Proton is released under the Apache 2.0 license.
-See [LICENSE](LICENSE) for details.
+Please see [LICENSE](LICENSE) for details.